Immigration Law – Immigration Legal Advice

 Immigration cases begin in the Executive Office for Immigration Review (EOIR).
 The Department of Homeland Security issues a Notice to Appear to initiate deportation proceedings in the EOIR.
 Asylum claims may reach the EOIR as defenses to deportation or direct petitions.
 Bear in mind that deportation is a civil, not criminal, process.
 Thus, although due process allows you to have legal representation, you are not entitled to a court-appointed lawyer.

 You do not have traditional court trials in immigration cases as you might have in regular civil or criminal cases in Ohio or federal courts.
 The EOIR takes evidence, determines facts and issues rulings.
 To contest adverse decisions, you take your case to the Bureau of Immigration Appeals.
 The BIA normally conducts reviews on documents and the record.
 Its decisions are final within the administrative process, unless reversed by the Attorney General.

 If you are dissatisfied with a BIA ruling and the Attorney General does not disturb it, you must file a petition for judicial review in a United States District Court.
 Reviews by that court and the federal appellate courts occurs solely on the record, with the administrative rulings being overturned only if legally erroneous or arbitrary and capricious.

 Contact Us for Immigration Advice and Help

-Wherever you find yourself in the immigration process, contact Williams, Kratcoski & Can in Kent for immigration advice and to protect your rights about coming into and staying in the United States.
+Wherever you find yourself in the immigration process, contact Williams, Kratcoski, Griffin & Can, LLC in Kent for immigration advice and to protect your rights about coming into and staying in the United States.

-As proponents of the concept that immigration builds a stronger, more stable nation, Williams, Kratcoski & Can help individuals, families, small businesses and large corporations get established in America.
+As proponents of the concept that immigration builds a stronger, more stable nation, Williams, Kratcoski, Griffin & Can, LLC help individuals, families, small businesses and large corporations get established in America.